Unsupervised Deep Video Denoising: Introduction

 \section{Introduction}

-Data acquired from any imaging device is subject to noise that degrades the signal.
-Video denoising -- the restoration of an original video signal from an observed noisy measurement -- is a foundational problem in image processing, as well as an important preprocessing step for computer vision tasks.
-Convolutional neural networks (CNNs) \cite{lecun2015deep} are the current state-of-the-art for this problem \cite{dvdnet, fastdvdnet}.
+Video denoising is a fundamental problem in image processing, as well as an important preprocessing step for computer vision tasks.
+Convolutional neural networks (CNNs) \cite{lecun2015deep} provide current state-of-the-art solutions for this problem \cite{dvdnet, fastdvdnet, xue2019video,rawvideo,f2f, mf2f, vnlnet, videnn}.
 These networks are typically trained using a database of clean videos, which are corrupted with simulated noise.
 However, in applications such as microscopy, noiseless ground truth videos are often not available.
 To address this issue, we propose a method to train a video denoising CNN without access to supervised data, which we call Unsupervised Deep Video Denoising (UDVD).

-UDVD is inspired by the ``blind-spot'' technique, recently introduced for unsupervised image denoising~\cite{n2n, n2v, noise2self,blindspotnet}, in which a CNN is trained to estimate each {\em noisy} pixel from the surrounding spatial neighborhood \emph{without including the pixel itself}.
-Here, we propose a novel blind-spot architecture that processes the surrounding spatio-temporal neighborhood to denoise videos.
-We show that the approach is competitive with the current supervised state-of-the-art on standard benchmarks, despite the fact that it does not have access to ground-truth clean videos during training.
-Combined with aggressive data augmentation, it produces high-quality denoising even when trained on very short video sequences of just around 50 frames.
-In addition, we validate our approach on real-world data from electron microscopy and fluorescence microscopy.
+UDVD is inspired by the ``blind-spot'' technique, recently introduced for unsupervised still image denoising~\cite{n2n, n2v, noise2self,blindspotnet}, in which a CNN is trained to estimate each {\em noisy} pixel from the surrounding spatial neighborhood \emph{without including the pixel itself}.
+Here, we propose a blind-spot architecture that processes the surrounding spatio-temporal neighborhood to denoise videos.

-In order to exploit spatio-temporal information in video denoising, it is crucial to account for the movement of objects within the video.
-Combining noisy pixels across time without taking into consideration such motion would blur the corresponding objects, degrading the denoised signal.
-Most approaches that use temporal information~\cite{liu2010high, arias2018video, buades2016patch, vbm4d}, including those based on deep CNNs~\cite{dvdnet, xue2019video, f2f, F2F_extension, Yu_2020_CVPR_Workshops}, use an estimate of the optical flow in the video to adaptively compensate for the motion, allowing proper alignment and combination of noisy pixels over time.
-However, several current state-of-the-art methods for video denoising do not perform explicit estimation of the optical flow.
-They are trained only with clean video signals and their simulated noisy counterparts.
-This yields excellent empirical performance, but also raises an important question: \emph{How can they succeed without explicit motion compensation?}